 New information and guidance will be added as it becomes available.
 If you would like to be notified when new information is available, please join the California Department of Education (CDE) U.S. Department of Education (ED) Relief Funds listserv by sending a blank email message to firstname.lastname@example.org.

 In response to the 2019 Novel Coronavirus (COVID-19) the U.S. Congress passed the Coronavirus Aid, Relief, and Economic Security (CARES) Act, which was signed into law on Friday, March 27, 2020.

 This relief package provided states with both funding and streamlined waivers to give State educational agencies (SEAs) necessary flexibilities to respond to the COVID-19 pandemic.
 The relief package includes $30.75 billion in emergency education funding.

-The two main funding sources are the Elementary and Secondary School Emergency Relief Fund (ESSER Fund), which accounts for approximately $13.2 billion, and the Governor's Emergency Education Relief Fund (GEER Fund), which accounts for approximately $3 billion.
-This funding will provide local educational agencies (LEAs) with emergency relief funds to address the impact COVID-19 has had, and continues to have, on elementary and secondary schools across the nation.
+The two main funding sources are the Elementary and Secondary School Emergency Relief (ESSER I) fund and the Governor's Emergency Education Relief (GEER I) fund.
+The ESSER I fund accounts for approximately $13.2 billion of funding for all states, and California's allocation is $1,647,306,127.
+The GEER I fund accounts for approximately $3 billion of funding for all states, and California's allocation is $355,227,235.
+These funds provide LEAs with emergency relief funds to address the impact COVID-19 has had, and continues to have, on elementary and secondary schools across the nation.

-Additionally, the CARES Act also provided for Secretarial waiver authority, under which the U.S. Department of Education (ED) can waive certain provisions due to the COVID-19 emergency.
+Additionally, the CARES Act provided for Secretarial waiver authority, under which ED can waive certain provisions due to the COVID-19 emergency.